Last updated: 2020 • 12 • 3

 With its swells that make the surfers’ adrenaline pumping and feet itching, Siargao has been luring both local and international wave riders to its rolling shores.
 No wonder that this teardrop-shaped island is widely regarded as “the Surfing Capital of the Philippines”.

 The island had been under-the-radar and is only known to surfers until the early 2010s.
-Presently, Siargao enjoys being the “rockstar” tourist destination alongside Palawan, Cebu, and the recently reopened Boracay.
+But today, Siargao enjoys being the “rockstar” tourist destination in the country.
 It is also more accessible now more than ever, welcoming about 12 flights daily from Manila, Cebu, and Clark.
-Moreover, the road from the airport to other parts of the island, like tourist favorites General Luna, Del Carmen, and Soccoro, has developed from the bumpy rough road to smooth concrete one, making traveling around the island more convenient and efficient.
+The road from the airport to other parts of the island has also been developed from the bumpy rough road to smooth concrete ones, making traveling around the island more convenient and efficient.

-Other than surfing, the island boasts other attractions like the coconut-lined roads and river, pristine beaches, caves, lagoons, and food!
+Other than surfing, the island boasts other attractions like coconut-lined roads and rivers, pristine beaches, caves, lagoons, and food!
 Here are some of the things you can see and do while on the island.

 WHAT'S COVERED IN THIS GUIDE?

-Although you are already on an island, adding more to your itinerary won’t diminish the excitement you feel exploring others.
-The popular one is the three-island tour which covers Guyam, Naked, and Daku.
+The three-island tour covers Guyam, Naked, and Daku Islands.
 Each has its unique feature, so the experience won’t seem redundant.
 Take this tour and see for yourself what these islands have to offer.
-The municipality of General Luna is the jumping-off point of this activity.

 Magpupungko Rock Pools

-Another well-known tourist destination on the island of Siargao is the Magpupungko Rock Pools, which affords revelers chance to take a dip in the crystal clear waters when you get there at the right time.
+Another well-known tourist destination on the island of Siargao is the Magpupungko Rock Pools, which affords revelers the chance to take a dip in the crystal clear waters when you get there at the right time.
 The rock pools only appear at certain times, particularly when the tide is low.
-It is about 45-minute drive from General Luna.
+The location is a 45-minute drive from General Luna.
 Explore the Magpupungko Beach if you want to feel some sand beneath your feet or do cliff-jumping but be extra careful because the rocks are sharp; it would be better to wear protective footwear or aqua shoes.

 Note: Always check the tide schedule as it changes daily.
 See it here: Port Pilar Tides